Efficiently Aligned Cross-Lingual Transfer Learning for Conversational Tasks using Prompt-Tuning: Experimental Setup

 \subsection{Training}

-For the backbone model, we use XLM-R~\citep{conneau-etal-2020-unsupervised} in the most of experiments, which is a pretrained multilingual masked language model with 560M parameters on 2.5TB of filtered data containing 100 languages.
+For the backbone model, we use XLM-R~\citep{conneau-etal-2020-unsupervised} in the most of experiments, which is a pretrained multilingual masked language model with 560M parameters on 2.5B of filtered data containing 100 languages.
 We also use XLM-RoBERTa-XL with 3.5B parameters in some settings.
-All our experiments were run with Huggingface~\citep{wolf-etal-2020-transformers}.

-For the aligned prompts learning, we use Adam optimizer \citep{kingma2015adam} with warm up rate 0.1 and learning rate $\mathrm{e}\!-\!3$.
-The number of epoch is 10.
-The mini-batch size are 64 and 32 for XLM-R and XLM-RoBERTa-XL, respectively.

-On the conversation downstream tasks, we tune the learning rate in $\{0.1, 5\mathrm{e}\!-\!2, 2\mathrm{e}\!-\!2, 1\mathrm{e}\!-\!2, 5\mathrm{e}\!-\!3, 2\mathrm{e}\!-\!3, 1\mathrm{e}\!-\!3\}$.
-For experiments on XSGD, we do fine-tuning for 3 epochs and prompt-tuning for 30 epochs.
-For Massive benchmark, we fine tuning on intent classification and slot filling task for 30 epochs.
-For prompt tuning, the max number of epoch is 1000.
-We do early stopping based on performance on the English dev set.
+More details can be seen in Appendix~\ref{ap:training}.